sws-ocean/Hakai_CPROOF_postdoc_tools/README.md

 ## 📂 Data Access

 This repository does **not** include raw data.
-Where possible, instructions for accessing the relevant datasets (e.g., DFO, Hakai, Argo) are provided in each subfolder’s README.
+Where possible, instructions for accessing the relevant datasets (e.g., DFO, Hakai, C-PROOF) are provided in each subfolder’s README.

 ## 👤 Author

 This repository was developed by Sam Stevens during a postdoctoral fellowship at the Hakai Institute.
-For questions or collaboration, feel free to reach out via GitHub or email.